 What is Financial Fear?

-Financial fear is that creepy-crawly feeling that sits in the pit of your stomach and asks “How are you going to manage this?”
+A fear of finances is that creepy-crawly feeling that sits in the pit of your stomach and asks “How are you going to manage this?”
 This, of course, being your entire financial life.

 More on financial anxiety here: